Apple: Toward General Active Perception via Reinforcement Learning: Related Work

 \section{Related Work}

-We briefly review prior work on tactile perception, vision-based tactile sensing, and active tactile exploration.
-For comprehensive surveys on tactile manipulation, we refer readers to~\cite{li2020review,yousef2011tactile}.
+Active perception has been studied for both vision and touch~\cite{bajcsy_active_1988, bajcsy2018revisiting, bohg2017interactive, taylor2021active} and in the context of Applications range from object localization and tracking~\cite{Yang2019Embodied,gounis2024uav,tallamraju2019active,mateus2022active}, to scene description~\cite{tan2020towards}, object property identification~\cite{boehm24_tart}, shape estimation~\cite{yi2016active,bjorkman2013enhancing}, UAV navigation~\cite{bartolomei2021semantic}, and robotic manipulation~\cite{de2021simultaneous,xiong2025via,dragiev2013uncertainty}.
+Many of these works have been formulated using reinforcement learning or non-parametric methods such as Bayesian optimization, with a few imitation-learning-based approaches emerging more recently~\cite{yang2024long,chuang2025active, liu2025behavior, dai2022camera, xiong2025vision}.
+However, these methods are usually tailored to specific tasks, environments, and objectives, and often assume the agent does not influence the environment through its actions.
+To our knowledge, there exists no active perception method that has been shown to work on a wide range of tasks, objectives, and environments.

-\paragraph{Tactile Perception:} Tactile sensing allows robots to infer object geometry, texture, and materials through physical contact, complementing or substituting visual sensing, especially in occluded scenarios.
+\textbf{Active Perception for Tactile Sensing:} Tactile sensing allows robots to infer object geometry, texture, and materials through physical contact, complementing or substituting visual sensing, especially in occluded scenarios.
 Early tactile sensing systems primarily used simple binary contacts~\cite{yousef2011tactile}, whereas recent approaches employ vision-based tactile sensors~\cite{yuan2017gelsight,lambeta2020digit,lloyd2024pose}.
-These sensors provide high-resolution data useful in complex tasks, including shape reconstruction, texture recognition, and advanced manipulation, such as autonomous page turning~\cite{zheng2022autonomous}, object reorientation~\cite{yin2023rotating,qi2023general}, and handling deformable objects~\cite{bauer2025doughnet}.
-Additionally, transformer architectures, known for capturing long-range dependencies in vision tasks, have recently been adapted for tactile perception due to their ability to integrate spatially detailed and temporal tactile signals~\cite{chen2022visuo,li2023vito}.
-Following this trend, in this work, we adopt a transformer-based perception module to robustly process sequential tactile data.
+These sensors provide high-resolution data useful in complex tasks, including shape reconstruction, texture recognition, and advanced manipulation, such as autonomous page turning~\cite{zheng2022autonomous}, object reorientation~\cite{yin2023rotating,qi2023general}, scraping~\cite{chebotar2014learning}, and handling deformable objects~\cite{bauer2025doughnet}.
+Active tactile perception involves deliberately selecting contact locations and trajectories to optimize information gain during interaction.
+Previous approaches leverage Gaussian Processes~\cite{yi2016active,bjorkman2013enhancing} and Bayesian optimization~\cite{dragiev2013uncertainty,de2021simultaneous,boehm24_tart} to efficiently reconstruct shapes, discriminate textures, or identify grasp points.
+However, these approaches typically rely only on sparse contact points, assume the object is stationary, and often require additional sensing modalities such as vision~\cite{bjorkman2013enhancing}.
+Moreover, most works are tailored to specific tasks.
+Gaussian process-based methods, such as \cite{yi2016active,bjorkman2013enhancing,dragiev2013uncertainty}, focus on shape reconstruction, while~\cite{boehm24_tart} performs texture recognition using vision-based tactile.
+For comprehensive surveys on tactile manipulation, we refer readers to~\cite{li2020review,yousef2011tactile}.